They will play the New England Revolution on Thursday, July 13, at Harvard Stadium in Boston. That is where the Revs play all their Open Cup matches.

 After the Game.
 Since Foxboro is suburban, you're not likely to face a crime issue.
 Both you and your car should be safe.
 However, since this is still the New York-Boston sports rivalry, even without it being a baseball game, don't get caught napping.

 If you're looking for a postgame meal, snack, or just a pint, the mall next-door has several places to eat, including a Five Guys (yum), a Red Robin (eh), an Olive Garden (boo hiss), and that great New England-born, New York-loved institution Dunkin Donuts.
+However, this being a midweek night game, it may be closed, so you may have to look elsewhere.

 While you won't be as familiar with them, Capriotti's Sandwich Shop is a New England institution, and they have a Patriot Place outlet.
 D'Angelo's subs doesn't, but they're also a New England treasure.
 And, while one normally doesn't think of country singers in New England, the mall also has Toby Keith's I Love This Bar & Grill.